speedfl/cdk-demo/README.md

 - Automated disaster recovery
 - Infrastructure audit

-However it can ve very scary as it changes the paradigm, from a fully manual process to an entire automated one.
+However it can be very scary as it changes the paradigm, from a fully manual process to an entire automated one.
 In addition the learning curve on new language such as as HCL (for Terraform) can be a blocker.
 We can as well talk about lack of unit testing (even if it is feasible it is not always simple).

 > Why couldn't I code my infrastructure in my preferred language ?